 In June 2017, the Company entered into a lease agreement for office and laboratory space in Montreal, Quebec, for a four-year term, ending in July 2021.
-As required under the terms of the lease agreement, the lease requires a standby letter of credit in the amount of \$208, which remains unused as of December 31, 2019.
+As required under the terms of the lease agreement, the lease requires a standby letter of credit in the amount of \$212, which remains unused as of December 31, 2020.

-In November 2017, and further amended in April 2018, January 2019 and August 2019, the Company entered into a lease agreement for office and laboratory space located in Montreal, Quebec, for a three-year term ending in October 2020 with the option to extend through October 2022.
+In November 2017, and as further amended throughout 2018, 2019 and 2020, the Company entered into a lease agreement for office and laboratory space located in Montreal, Quebec, for a three-year term ending in October 2020 which was extended through October 2022.